pgj/freebsd-wifibox-port/README.md

 For `net/wifibox-core`, the default dependencies are follows, which could be also installed via packages.
-The `socat` package is only required if the WPA Supplicant pass-through is going to be activated.
+The `socat` package is only required if the Unix Domain Socket pass-through is going to be activated.

 ```console
 # pkg install grub2-bhyve socat